 In civil cases, victims (plaintiffs) file cases against defendants dealing with the at-fault party’s actions that usually end with a negotiated settlement or a jury’s decision relieving the defendant’s responsibility.

 Most crimes are caused by intent to cause harm to others.
-Alternatively, medical malpractice is usually the result of a preventable mistake.
+Alternatively, medical negligence is usually the result of an avoidable mistake.

 How Do You Avoid Surgical Mistakes and Medical Errors?